davidbegin/beginfiles/nvim/README.md

 ## Weekly Habits

+- Use H, M, L more

+- use cw more

+- CTRL-O and CTRL-I -> Hop forward and back

 - f after search ; to repeat
 - F after search ; to repeat

-- more c in general
+- You can use _ to jump the beginning
 - $ -> end   Layer-1(s)
 - ^ -> front Layer-1(x)
   - c$ -> change this lin""
     - C  ->
   - d^ -> delete to the front
-- You can use _ to jump the beginning

-Difference in ^ and _

-- zt
+- zt / zb

 ]s (vs) -> Next MisSpelling (Layer-1+v)
 [s (cs) -> Next MisSpelling (Layer-1+v)

-## Indent Problems
+### Indent

 Normal/Visual Mode:
 - >